 In the last year, I’ve accomplished a lot in terms of planting new flags, from a few new passports to greater mastery of new businesses based entirely overseas, and from a greater understanding of offshore banking to successful real estate investing.

 I owe a lot of this to the mindset shift I have made in recent years.

 A big part of my success has come from following a lot of rules.
 Part of that involves following what I call ‘The Nomad Code,’ which is the personal development strategy I put together that focuses on results.
 It gets me in the right mindset, has me focused on only what needs to be done, and gets me away from shiny objects.
 Following the Nomad Code has enabled me to enjoy the best 12-18 months of my life since embracing the Nomad lifestyle ten years ago.

 The Nomad Codes is also the reason I have decided to do much less travel in the coming year (and perhaps years).

-For a perpetual traveler, this is a rather big confession.
+For a perpetual traveler, is reducing your annual country count a rather big confession.

 I am, after all, the Nomad Capitalist.